Surrogacy Consultant in Australia

 - Neither the surrogate mother in Australia nor the intended parents have any serious psychological disorders that would prevent them from making decisions or caring for the kid.

 - Although a third-party egg donor is permitted, the surrogate must not utilize her own eggs.

-How surrogacy in Australia works?
+How does surrogacy consultancy in Australia works?

-Initial consultation – the intended couple (or person) and surrogate meet with the experts of surrogacy consultancy
+Initial consultation – the intended couple (or person) and surrogate meet with the experts of Surrogacy Consultancy.

 Initial tests and diagnosis – An independent physical and mental health evaluation of the surrogate and the intended parents may be required.